Bar charts summarize and compare categorical data by using proportional bar lengths to represent values.

-- Changing the size, color, and style of the font used for axis titles, axis labels, description text, legend text, data labels, and guide labels
+- Size, color, and style of the font used for axis titles, axis labels, description text, legend title, legend text, and guide labels

 Bar charts are automatically sorted alphabetically by their categories (x-axis ascending).
-This can be changed using the Sort options in the chart window.
-Four options are available:
+This can be changed using the Sort options in the Chart Properties pane.
+The following sort options are available for bar charts:

-- Y-axis Ascending—bars are arranged by value (height) from smallest to largest.
+- Y-axis Ascending—Categories are arranged by their value (bar height), from smallest to largest.

-- Y-axis Descending—bars are arranged by value (height) from largest to smallest.
+- Y-axis Descending—Categories are arranged by their value (bar height), from largest to smallest.